brewster1134/atrackt/README.md

 </div>
 ```

-* value: This reperesents the value of the tracked element.
+* *value*: This reperesents the value of the tracked element.
 It will track the first value it finds from the following:
   * `title` - The value of the title attribute
   * `name` - The value of the name attribute
   * `text` - The text value of the element.
 This contains only text and will not include any HTML.